 At 48-years-old, Juana Barraza Samperio, now nicknamed La Mataviejas (The Old Lady Killer), was sentenced to 759 years in prison for the murder of 17 women.

 "Fortunately" for her, the law only allows imprisonment for a maximum of 50 years, so she might see the light of day when she’s 98.
 Juana claims that she only killed Ana María and none of the others.
 When asked why she killed her, she simply answered, "I got angry."

 Juana had four children with three different men.
 She lived with the youngest two, who was a boy aged 13 and a girl aged 11.
-According to Juana’s lawyer, she was proud to say that she kept things going on her own and of being a father and mother to them.
+According to Juana’s lawyer, she was proud to say that she kept things going on her own and for playing the role of both father and mother to them.

 If you enjoyed this piece, be sure not to miss the following articles on our site: